fedexist/my-cookiecutter-template/docs/tutorial.rst

 Now it's time to generate your Python package.

-Use cookiecutter, pointing it at the cookiecutter-pypackage repo:
+Use cookiecutter, pointing it at the aa-pypackage repo:

 .. code-block:: bash